 - Manage the Classroom.
 Just like their general education colleagues, teachers must maintain orderly and efficient special education classrooms by establishing expectations and procedures.
 Along with behavior goals as specified in IEPs, teachers proactively create behavior intervention plans that outline what to do when a student disrupts and how to positively reinforce good behavior.

-A good teacher is someone who has a heart for special education students and adolescents, who understands the needs of those with physical and learning disabilities, and who is patient and level-headed in stressful situations.
-It’s a job full of both rewards and challenges.
+A good teacher is someone who has an interest in helping for special education students and adolescents, who understands the needs of those with physical and learning disabilities, and who is patient and level-headed in stressful situations.2 It’s a job full of both rewards and challenges.
 The number of students, the amount of paperwork required, and having to deal with ongoing behavioral issues are all challenges that can lead a teacher to feel burned out.
-However, teachers who spend their entire careers in special education and see the difference they’ve made in students’ lives know that the rewards are greater.
+However, teachers who spend their entire careers in special education and see the difference they’ve made in students’ lives know that the rewards can be great.

 So how do you become qualified to teach special education?

 Teaching elementary school or secondary public school requires at least a bachelor’s degree and a teaching certificate.
 This shows that you’re competent in your subject area and have completed a teacher preparation program.
 You can get training in special education by majoring or minoring in the degree.
 Some colleges and universities offer a dual major that combines elementary and special education with teacher preparation.
 These programs include courses on educational philosophy, human development, and strategies for teaching elementary English, math, science and history.
 Courses also cover diversity, classroom management, and assessments and behavior strategies in special education.